-The following course will be taught in English and it will comprise of lectures, tutorials, projects, presentations and group activities.
-In addition to these, there will also be guest speakers and optional field trips available for students who would like to enhance their learning experience.
-The course will be delivered within 13 sessions, with each session totaling 3 hours-inclusive of both the lecture and tutorial.
-These sessions will be running during weekdays, Monday to Friday.
-Students are expected to engage in class discussions and work cooperatively during group work.
+The following course will be taught in English.
+There will also be guest speakers and optional field trips available for students who would like to enhance their learning experience.
+All courses and others sessions will be run during weekdays.

 Topics and Course Schedule: